ximencx/ksoap2retrofit/README.md

 # ksoap2retrofit
-It is can help you use okhttp3 or retrofit accsse webservice.
+<br />It is can help you use okhttp3 or retrofit accsse webservice.
-KSoap2RetrofitHelper can convert httprequest to ksoaprequest and convert ksoap result to normal data,don't include netframwork denpence.
+<br />**KSoap2RetrofitHelper** can convert httprequest to ksoaprequest and convert ksoap result to normal data,don't include netframwork denpence.
-KSoap2JsonConverterFactory can help you that convert ksoap result to json when you  use retrofit.
+<br />**KSoap2JsonConverterFactory** can help you that convert ksoap result to json when you  use retrofit.
-KSoap2XmlConverterFactory can help you that convert ksoap result to simplexml when you  use retrofit.
+<br />**KSoap2XmlConverterFactory** can help you that convert ksoap result to simplexml when you  use retrofit.

 ## Base usage
-#### first,you need convert ksoap header ,nameSpace,method，key-value to normal header and request body.
+### First,you need convert ksoap header ,nameSpace,method，key-value to normal header and request body.
      /**
      * 转换ksoap请求头和请求体
      *